vladhc/rl-udacity/p2_continuous/README.md

 1. Middleware #1: `state_size` → 128; Leaky ReLU
 2. Middleware #2: 128 → 128; Leaky ReLU
 3. Action Head #2: 128 → `action_size`.
-In case of continous environment the Tanh activation function is used and output is interpreted as 'mu' value of Gaussian distribution.
-The 'sigma' value of the distribution is read from the separate parameter of the network, which doesn't depend on state.
+In case of continous environment the Tanh activation function is used and output is interpreted as `mu` value of Gaussian distribution.
+The `sigma` value of the distribution is read from the separate parameter of the network, which doesn't depend on state.

 ## Running trained agent on Banana environment